 The other most important goals were to review the work on new SEI messages, encoder optimization, and non-normative guidance, and to review other technical input documents.
 Possible needs for corrections to the prior HEVC specification text were also considered.

-The JCT-VC produced X output documents from the meeting (update):
+The JCT-VC produced 2 output documents from the meeting:

-For HEVC SEI message development, Draft 2 of a shutter interval SEI message (JCTVC-AL1005)

-For HEVC, AVC, Video CICP, and video code points TR, text specification maintenance, a description of current errata report items (JCTVC-AL1004)

-For non-normative guidance on HEVC encoding practices, Update 13 of the HEVC Model (HM) 16 encoding algorithm description (JCTVC-AL1002)
+Draft revisions for coding-independent code points for video signal type identification (JCTVC-AM1003)

+Errata report items for HEVC, AVC, Video CICP, and Codepoint Usage Technical Report (JCTVC-AM1004)

-For the organization and planning of its future work, the JCT-VC established X "ad hoc groups" (AHGs) to progress the work on particular subject areas.
-The next four JCT-VC meetings were planned for Thu.
-25 June – Wed.
-1 July 2020 under ITU-T SG16 auspices in Geneva, CH (note this may again be converted to a teleconference-based meeting in response to the COVID-19 pandemic), during Fri.
+For the organization and planning of its future work, the JCT-VC established 5 "ad hoc groups" (AHGs) to progress the work on particular subject areas.
+The next four JCT-VC meetings were planned for Wed.
+24 June – Wed.
+1 July 2020 under ITU-T SG16 auspices as a teleconference-based meeting in response to the COVID-19 pandemic, during Sat.
+10 – Fri.
+16 October 2020 under WG 11 auspices in Rennes, FR, during Sat.
 9 – Fri.
-16 October 2020 under WG 11 auspices in Rennes, FR, during Fri.
-8 – Fri.
 15 January 2021 under WG 11 auspices in Capetown, ZA, and during Thu.
 22 – Wed.
 28 April 2021 under ITU-T SG16 auspices in Geneva, CH.

 The document distribution site http://phenix.int-evry.fr/jct/ was used for distribution of all documents.